 - Incorporate a live edge desktop.

 - Utilize my favorite mid-century modern plant stand with a snake plant.

-This is the last big reveal in our RV remodel and it’s all about our work space!
-(You can catch all of the previous room reveals here.)
+This is the last big reveal in our RV Remodel Series, and this one is all about the small but functional work space we created.

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)